beamjs/beamjs/index.md

 title: "About"
 ---

-Beam.js is a modular JavaScript VM engine built on top of [erlv8](https://github.com/beamjs/erlv8/wiki), it provides several things not available in erlv8, such as REPL, require(), exports and others.
+Beam.js is a modular JavaScript VM engine built on top of [erlv8](https://github.com/beamjs/erlv8/wiki) that connects two powerful languages — JavaScript and Erlang.
+With Beam.js Javascript can piggy back on Erlang's solid distributed networking infrastructure as well as other powerful blocks.
+For Erlang users, it can provide a powerful way to describe top level business logic on top of their robust architectures.
+Possibilities are endless.

 Resources
 ---------